davearel/learnyoujs/README.md

-# Learn You The JavaScript For Much Win!
+# Learn You The JavaScript!

 **An intro to JavaScript via a set of self-guided workshops.**